Code blue declared in Albany

 ALBANY, N.Y.
-(NEWS10) — The Homeless and Travelers Aid Society (HATAS) has issued a Code Blue alert for Monday, February 27, through Thursday, March 2.
-This Code Blue comes with the expectation of a snowstorm beginning Monday evening.
+(NEWS10) — The Homeless and Travelers Aid Society (HATAS) has issued a Code Blue alert for Thursday, March 2, through Tuesday, March 7.
+Code Blues are declared when the temperature is expected to be 32 degrees or less, including wind chill.

 Homeless residents in Albany County in need of shelter can go to the Captial City Rescue Mission at 259 South Pearl Street, the Emergency Overflow Shelter at 646 State Street 12206 (Lutheran Church), or the IPH Safe Haven at 26 South Swan Street 122010.
 Those in need can also call the HATAS Homeless Hotline at (518) 463-2124.